In Summary

 Female hair loss follows a fundamentally different pattern in most cases.
 Rather than the defined recession of male pattern loss, women typically experience diffuse thinning across the crown and part line, with preservation of the frontal hairline.
 This pattern — called female pattern hair loss (FPHL) — has an androgenic component, but it is more modest and more nuanced than in males.
 Women with FPHL typically have androgen levels within normal reference ranges; the sensitivity of their follicles to normal androgen levels appears to be constitutionally determined.

 More importantly for clinical management, women’s hair loss is substantially more reactive to systemic factors that have little influence on male hair loss.
-Thyroid dysfunction — both hypothyroidism and hyperthyroidism — produces significant diffuse hair loss in women that resolves when thyroid function is normalized.
+Thyroid dysfunction — both hypothyroidism and hyperthyroidism — produces significant diffuse hair loss in women that often resolves once thyroid function is normalized, which is exactly why thyroid testing belongs early in the workup.
 Iron deficiency, even in the absence of frank anemia, consistently impairs female follicle function in ways not seen to the same degree in men.
 The stress-cortisol-telogen effluvium pathway is more pronounced in women, likely related to the additional hormonal complexity of the HPO (hypothalamic-pituitary-ovarian) axis and its interactions with the stress response.
 And the constitutional depletion patterns I described in the previous essay — blood deficiency, Yin deficiency, post-partum depletion — are predominantly female clinical realities.
+Because several of these causes are specific and treatable, the sensible first step in female hair loss is a conventional evaluation that includes thyroid function and iron studies (ferritin, not hemoglobin alone).

 Post-Partum Hair Loss: The Self-Limiting Condition That Isn’t Always